Server-Side CORS Configuration & Header Management

 Hardcoding origins in configuration files creates maintenance bottlenecks.
 Runtime validation against a trusted registry scales securely.
 Extract the Origin header early in the request lifecycle.
 Validate it against a centralized allowlist before echoing it back.

 Exact string matching outperforms regex for security and latency.
-Subdomain wildcards (*.example.com) require careful parsing to prevent evil.example.com.attacker.com bypasses.
-Always strip the protocol and port before comparison.
+Subdomain wildcards (*.example.com) require careful parsing to prevent bypasses like evil.example.com.attacker.com.
+Always validate the full serialized origin string.

 Dynamic validation introduces minimal overhead when using hash sets or trie structures.
 Avoid database lookups per request.
 Cache allowlists in application memory with TTL-based invalidation.